Worship

 Eucharistic Adoration

-Additional opportunities to spend time in Eucharistic Adoration are available at Holy Name of Mary: Wednesdays from 10:00 am to 6:45 pm, Fridays from 10:00 am to 11:00 am, and Vigil of the 4th Sunday (Saturday 7:00 pm to Sunday 7:00 am).
+Eucharistic Adoration is available at Holy Name of Mary: Wednesdays from 10:00 am to 6:45 pm, Fridays from 10:00 am to 11:00 am, and Vigil of the 4th Sunday (Saturday 7:00 pm to Sunday 7:00 am).

 Confession